 In the fall of 2018, the Weatherhead Center for International Affairs launched the Research Cluster on Religion in Public Life in Africa and the African Diaspora to explore the way religion has taken a central place in Africa and African diaspora affairs as well as the Global South.

-In the last few decades, religion has taken a central place in Africa and African diaspora affairs and indeed that of the Global South more broadly.
-Social, economic, and political discourses have been increasingly shaped by religious sensibilities and religious activities.
-In particular, the current situation poses a major challenge to African nations in their commitment to creating secular states and in the constantly shifting and contested boundary between the secular and the sacred, the public and the private.
+Social, economic, and political discourses are increasingly shaped by religious sensibilities and religious activities.
+This poses a major challenge to African nations in their commitment to creating secular states and in the constantly shifting and contested boundary between the secular and the sacred, the public and the private.

 Our cluster examines liturgy, ritual, and healing practices that have evolved in Pentecostal, Protestant, and Orthodox Churches in Africa, and how these have accompanied African migrants to the United States.
 The expectation of miracles is central to African Christianity.
 A weak health care infrastructure across much of Africa and proven efficacy of traditional practices has made medical pluralism an enduring phenomenon in which religious healers offer a viable therapeutic alternative.
 How this shapes the approach to biomedicine and prognosis for those who actively bring faith and medicine together are key research questions.
 We also examine parallels with African American Christian traditions and how these two interact with each other.

-The Weatherhead Research Cluster on Religion in Public Life in Africa and the African Diaspora is chaired by Professors Jacob Olupona and Todne Thomas.
+The Weatherhead Research Cluster on Religion in Public Life in Africa and the African Diaspora is chaired by Professors Jacob Olupona, Todne Thomas, and Kay Kaufman Shelemay.